-- Use the A/C in its weakest setting with recirculation off letting in outside air.
-This will keep the humid levels similar so the imbalance doesn’t create fog outside.
+- Use the air conditioner in its weakest setting with recirculation off letting in outside air.
+This will keep the humid levels similar so the imbalance doesn’t create windshield fog outside.

 - Windows will eventually dry off if you hit the freeway but it may take time.

-Should I Warm Up My Car Before Taking Off To Prevent Window Condensation?
+Should I Warm Up My Car To Prevent Window Condensation?

 Giving your car a chance to warm up is a great way to make the start of your journey as safe as possible.